ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 This is acceptable for RNA-Sequencing; a non-uniform distribution for the first 10-15 bases of the read.
 This is due to random hexamer priming that is utilised in RNA-Sequencing library preparation.

-Random hexamer primers are a mix of oligonucleotides representing hexamer sequences that are attached to the single stranded RNA for extension by reverse transcription.

-While this process is intended to be random, multiple studies have shown that random hexamer priming introduces a bias in the nucleotide composition at the start of the reads.
-This affects the expression estimates of genes and isoforms.
-Also, the resulting sequence coverage of the transcripts is not uniform.

 In most cases, this does not affect downstream analyses.
 <p> </br> </p>
 <p align="center">